- List of Texts in Alphabetical Order

 “The bird perished in the flames; but from the red egg in the nest there fluttered aloft a new one - the one solitary Phoenix bird.
 The fable tells that he dwells in Arabia, and that every hundred years, he burns himself to death in his nest; but each time a new Phoenix, the only one in the world, rises up from the red egg.”

-Anderson goes on:
+Andersen goes on:

 “… The Phoenix is not the bird of Arabia alone.
 He wings his way in the glimmer of the Northern Lights over the plains of Lapland, and hops among the yellow flowers in the short Greenland summer.
 Beneath the copper mountains of Fablun, and England’s coal mines, he flies, in the shape of a dusty moth, over the hymnbook that rests on the knees of the pious miner.
 On a lotus leaf he floats down the sacred waters of the Ganges, and the eye of the Hindoo maid gleams bright when she beholds him.”

-In a different story, Anderson discusses the difficulties faced by adult storks in educating their children.
+In a different story, Andersen discusses the difficulties faced by adult storks in educating their children.
 This is due, among other circumstances, to the fact that storks and young storks are sometimes ill-treated by humans.
 Our humanity has much to improve.

 The stork is a bird of good omen.
 It is a symbol of filial piety, for it is supposed that it feeds its old father.
 In some places it is said that one single glance from a stork can make a woman pregnant.
 In China, such a vitalizing power is attributed to the heron.